Matěj Polidar

-Matěj Polidar (born 20 December 1999) is a Czech footballer who plays as a midfielder for Jablonec on loan from Sparta Prague.
+Matěj Polidar (born 20 December 1999) is a Czech footballer who plays as a midfielder for Jablonec.

 Club career

 1. FK Příbram

 He made his debut for the first team on 17 March 2019 in the Czech First League match against SK Slavia Prague.

 Since then he played in 18 league matches (scoring 1 goal) and in 1 Czech Cup match (without scoring a goal).

 AC Sparta Prague

 On 8 September 2019 he moved to AC Sparta Prague in Czech First League.
 He made his debut for the first team on 28 September 2020 in the Czech First League match against his former club 1.
 FK Příbram.

 Since then he played in 5 league matches, 1 Czech Cup match and in 3 2020-21 UEFA Europa League group stage matches against LOSC Lille, AC Milan and Celtic Glasgow (without scoring a goal).
 He also played in 3 matches (scoring 2 goals) for the reserve team in Bohemian Football League (actual to 21 January 2021).